rjp/thirdspace/docs/spec.md

 All calls accept and return JSON and must be authenticated with HTTP authentication.
 The server will return a session cookie which should be used after the first successful request using username / password.

+## Some conventions

+Users and folders are keyed by name (numeric IDs are maintained for UA2 backwards compatibility but they are deprecated and you should not rely on them forever).
+Where you previously posted a message using toid:4 you should now use to:techno.
+Names are case insensitive in this context but mixed case is still supported in the actual definition, so a post request /folder/private to:techno will be seen by Techno in Private but creating a new folder called private is not possible.

 ## GET /folders

 All folders you can access.